QwenLM/Qwen3

 Qwen3 is supported by multiple inference frameworks.

-Here we demonstrate the usage of SGLang
+Here we demonstrate the usage of SGLang, vLLM and TensorRT-LLM.

 You can also find Qwen3 models from various inference providers, e.g., Alibaba Cloud Model Studio.